1996–97 SAARC Quadrangular: The final

 Despite the fact that the local side had been eliminated, a strong holiday crowd gathered to watch the final between the two traditional rivals of the region.
 They saw plenty of good cricket, but unfortunately late afternoon rain spoiled an exciting finish.
 The Pak side won the toss and decided to bat first.
 The Indian new ball bowlers Debashish Mohanty and Arindam Sarkar struck early blows to leave the opposition struggling at 29/2.
 The Pak captain started the recovery sharing 41 for the 3rd wicket with Akhtar Sarfraz (31).
 The Pak captain went on to score 91, but he got little support from the middle order.
 Only Mujahid Jamshed with 26 stood firm.
 Pakistan lost their last 6 wickets for only 62 runs as off spinner Noel David and the most successful bowler of the tournament Harvinder Singh destroyed the lower order.
 The Paks batted for only 43.2 overs.

 In reply, the India 'A' got off to a solid start, as their opening pair of Wasim Jaffer and Gagan Khoda defied the new ball attack of Aaqib Javed and Mohammad Zahid.
 The openers, However, failed to convert starts into scores.
 The skipper, Amay Khurasiya, batting at No. 3, made 27, but the introduction of Azhar Mahmood into the bowling changed the course of the game.
-Fromn 69/1, India 'A' slumped to 112/5.
+From 69/1, India 'A' slumped to 112/5.
 The run out of Sairaj Bahutule didn't help their.
 Still they fancied their chances with S. Sarath at the wicket.
 But the weather had the last say, and according to the Parabola method, Pakistan'A' were declared the winners.
 Asif Mujtaba was adjudged the player of the Final.